-A backlink in SEO, on the other hand, has a more specific definition.
 A backlink is an incoming link to a website from another website.
 It’s like a digital vote of confidence from one site to another.

 Why Are Backlinks So Important?

-Let’s look at the key factors that make some backlinks more valuable than others.
+So, let’s look at the key factors that make some backlinks more valuable than others.

 Relevancy and Contextual Alignment